privacysandbox/protected-auction-services-docs/protected_app_signals_cost.md

 ### D,E: Cost associated to the extra traffic from the Seller Ad Server to the RTBs

 The extra traffic is caused by the data that the RTB will decide to send to their BFE via the Ad Server.
-The data will likely include, contextual embeddings to use in generateBid and, depending on the solution adopted for ad retrieval, the amount of data sent is expected to be higher since it will contain an additional list of ad identifiers and possibly some per-ad embeddings to be used during TopK selection (in case of hybrid ad retrieval) more details in the [B&A cost explainer][5].
+The data will likely include, contextual embeddings to use in generateBid and, depending on the solution adopted for ad retrieval, the amount of data sent is expected to be higher since it will contain an additional list of ad identifiers and possibly some per-ad embeddings to be used during TopK selection (in case of hybrid ad retrieval) more details about network cost are discussed in the [B&A cost explainer][5].

 ### G: Cost associated to the traffic from the Seller Ad Server to the SFE